nus-cs2103-AY1718S1/addressbook-level4/collated/main/junyango.md

     /**
      * Adds an event to the list.
      *
-     * @throws DuplicateEventException if the person to add is a duplicate of an existing event in the list.
+     * @throws DuplicateEventException if the event to add is a duplicate of an existing event in the list.
      */
     public void add(ReadOnlyEvent toAdd) throws DuplicateEventException {
         requireNonNull(toAdd);